FarazRashid/MentorMe/README.md

 To get started with MentorMe, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine using `git clone https://github.com/FarazRashid/MentorMe.git`
 2. Set up Firebase backend according to the provided instructions.
 3. Build and run the application on your development environment.
 4. Explore the various features and functionalities of MentorMe.